cloudant/cloudant-sync-eap/index-query.md

     }
 }
 ```

 You can provide a custom `IndexFunction` when you create an index.
 Keep in
-mind custom `IndexFunction` is not persistent, and you have to add them
+mind that index definition is not persistent, you have to add the indexes
-everytime open the `Datastore`.
+every time the datastore is opened.
+But document index are persistent
+and built incrementally.

 ### One more example

-Here is an example, using `Index` to build collections, and we believe this
+Here is another example, using `Index` to build collections, and
-will be a pretty common use case.
+this will be a pretty common use case for Index.

 Let's say you are building an app managing music, you will need a way to
 get music for each album, or for particular artist etc. Without index,